Colin Daniel: Burton Albion

-On 21 January 2019, Daniel signed an 18-month contract with Burton Albion; manager Nigel Clough said the "Brewers" were in need of a left-sided player and "he's always done well when he's played against us".
+On 21 January 2019, Daniel signed an 18-month contract with Burton Albion; manager Nigel Clough said the "Brewers" needed a left-sided player and "he's always done well when he's played against us".
 He featured 18 times in the second half of the 2018–19 season.
-He made 31 appearances in the 2019–20 campaign and signed a new one-year contract in the summer with a "substantial wage cut" due to the financially devastating effects of the COVID-19 pandemic in England.
-He scored the opening goal of the EFL Cup tie with Premier League Aston Villa at the Pirelli Stadium on 15 September 2020, though Villa came back to win the game.
-However he struggled with back problem and found his first-team opportunities limited after Jimmy Floyd Hasselbaink replaced Jake Buxton as manager in January.
-He ended the 2020–21 season with 23 appearances to his name after Hasselbaink made a number of defensive acquisitions during the January transfer window.
+He made 31 appearances in the 2019–20 campaign.
+He signed a new one-year contract in the summer with a "substantial wage cut" due to the financially devastating effects of the COVID-19 pandemic in England.
+He scored the opening goal of the EFL Cup tie with Premier League Aston Villa at the Pirelli Stadium on 15 September 2020.
+However, Villa came back to win the game.
+However, he struggled with back problem and found his first-team opportunities limited after Jimmy Floyd Hasselbaink replaced Jake Buxton as manager in January.
+He ended the 2020–21 season with 23 appearances to his name after Hasselbaink made some defensive acquisitions during the January transfer window.
 On 12 May 2021, it was announced that he would be one of 12 players leaving Burton at the end of the season.
+He went on to train with Basford United.